Director, Research, Data and Innovation, WRI Africa

-In this role, you will help others to succeed using your strong analytical skills, cross-disciplinary experience, and passion for environment and development issues.
+Reporting to our Vice President and Regional Director for Africa based in Nairobi, you will help others to succeed by using your strong analytical skills, cross-disciplinary experience, and passion for environment and development issues.
 You will use expert judgment to approve publications and will stand up for quality against resistance.
 You will ensure ethical / good practice of maintaining confidentiality of the review process and be objective and constructive in scrutiny and the effective supervision of plagiarism and malpractices.
+You will be a senior member of the WRI Africa management team.

 - Create a strong culture of research excellence across the organization, working closely with the WRI Ethiopia and WRI Africa Directors and the Global Science and Research team